 The Account Was Too Old to Be Reported

-The account you're looking for may have dropped off your credit report either because the credit reporting time limit passed or the credit bureau’s internal reporting time limit for that type of account expired.
+The account you're looking for may have dropped off your credit report.
+This could happen either because the credit reporting time limit passed, or the credit bureau’s internal reporting time limit for that type of account expired.

-Accounts closed in poor standing, i.e. you were delinquent when the account was closed, will fall off your credit report after seven years.
+Accounts closed in poor standing—for example, if you were delinquent when the account was closed—will fall off your credit report after seven years.
 That's based on the credit reporting time limit outlined by the Fair Credit Reporting Act.

 Other closed accounts will fall off your credit report after 10 years or so, depending on how long the credit bureau decides to report these types of accounts.
-There's now law that defines the amount of accounts closed in good standing must fall off your credit report.
+There is no law defining the amount of time in which accounts closed in good standing must fall off your credit report.